kkomissarchik/polyglot/hello/java/README.md

-# Hello Example - Node.js
+# Hello Example - Java

 This is an implementation of the [Hello Example](../README.md) using Java.